7ombie/jsii/docs/untitled.md

 ## Equality

-JSII redid JavaScript's equality operations (using a qualified `is not` operator for inversion):
+JS2 redid JavaScript's equality operations (using a qualified `is not` operator for inversion):

 	not a					-> !a
 	a is b 					-> Object.is(a, b)
 	a is not b				-> !(Object.is(a, b))

-In JSII, qualifiers always apply whenever they can.
+In JS2, qualifiers always apply whenever they can.
 This simple rule allows us to use qualifiers extensively, without running into the kinds of issues CoffeeScript had, where `a is not b` and `a isnt b` meant two different things: